Internal Closedness and von Neumann-Morgenstern Stability in Matching Theory: Structures and Complexity: Introduction

 \subsection{Overview of Contributions and Techniques}

-Motivated by the discussion above, in this paper we investigate structural and algorithmic properties of vNM-stable and internally closed sets of matching.
+Motivated by the discussion above, in this paper we investigate structural and algorithmic properties of vNM stable and internally closed sets of matching.
 Our results also have implications for the algebraic theory of stable matchings more generally.
 It is worth presenting our contributions from the end -- that is, from their algorithmic implications.

-\paragraph{Algorithmic and Complexity Results.} We show that, in a marriage instance, we can find in polynomial time an internally closed set of matchings containing any given internally stable set.
-In the roommate case, the problem is hard: even deciding if a set is internally closed, or vNM-stable, is co-NP-hard.
-Interestingly, these results respect the classical dichotomy between marriage and roommate models seen in many problems around stable matchings.
-Moreover, we show that internally closedness also imply rich structural insights for stable matching problems in general.
-Those structural insights are discussed next.
+\paragraph{Algorithmic and Complexity Results.} We show that, in a marriage instance, we can find in polynomial time an internally closed set of matchings containing any given internally stable set of matchings.
+Conversely, in a roommate instance, even deciding if a set is internally closed, or vNM stable, is co-NP-hard, and the problem of finding a vNM stable set of matchings is also co-NP-hard.
+All these results are based on structural insights on internally closedness, which in turns imply structural insights for (stable) matching problems more generally.
+Those are discussed next.

-\paragraph{From Matchings to Edges.} The questions mentioned in the previous paragraph pose the complexity issue of representing the input and the output to our problems, since a family of internally stable matchings may have size exponential in the size of $(G,>)$.
+\paragraph{From Matchings to Edges.} The statement of the algorithmic results in the previous paragraph glossed over the complexity issue of representing the input and the output to our problems, since a family of internally stable matchings may have size exponential in the size of $(G,>)$.
 This is problematic, since state-of-the-art algorithms for stable matchings and related tractable concepts run in time polynomial in the size of $(G,>)$.
-We bypass this concern by showing that every internally closed set of matchings coincides with the set ${\cal S}'$ of stable matchings in a \emph{subinstance} $(G',>)$ of the original instance $(G,>)$, i.e., an instance obtained by removing certain edges from $G$.
+We bypass this concern by showing that every internally closed set of matchings coincides with the set ${\cal S}'$ of stable matchings in a \emph{subinstance} $(G',>)$ of the original instance $(G,>)$, i.e., an instance obtained from $G$ by removing certain edges.
 Hence, the input will be given by a set $E_0\subseteq E(G)$, that will implicitly describe the set ${\cal S}'$ of stable matchings in $(G[E_0],>)$.
-Similarly, the output set of matchings will be described compactly by $E_C\subseteq E(G)$.
+Similarly, a closed or vNM stable set of matchings will be described compactly by $E_C\subseteq E(G)$.
 See Section~\ref{sec:prelim} for details.